The RAG Red Team Becomes the Memory Tree

 The paper is also careful about cost accounting.
 It reports victim target queries directly and logs attacker-model calls for synthesis and mutation separately.
 That split matters: a method can be query-efficient against the victim while still expensive or opaque as a testing workflow.

 Finally, MIRROR should be treated as an authorized-testing framework.
-Its own repository frames responsible use around systems the tester owns or has permission to assess.
-The site should keep that boundary visible: red-team memory is a safety instrument only when the target, scope, operator, records, and disclosure path are legitimate.
+Its own repository frames responsible use around systems the tester owns or has permission to assess, and the dataset page carries explicit research-use and misuse prohibitions.
+The site should keep that boundary visible: red-team memory is a safety instrument only when the target, scope, operator, records, payload handling, and disclosure path are legitimate.

 Claim Boundary